abarker/typped/doc/sphinx_docs/recursive_descent.rst

 parser via the use of preconditioned dispatching and the introduction of a new kind of token.

-The section begins with a comparision of the recursive descent parsing algorithm with the Pratt parser algorithm using preconditioned dispatching.
+The section begins with a comparison of the recursive descent parsing algorithm with the Pratt parser algorithm using preconditioned dispatching.
 A new kind of token is introduced (the null-string token) which bridges over one important gap between the two methods.
 This leads to a discussion of how